 3. Target Germ Hot Spots

 It’s more important than ever to make cleaning your home a priority, especially areas that are a hot spot for germs.
 While you may think those areas are light switches and doorknobs, the germiest areas are actually in the kitchen.
-The National Sanitation Foundation International (NSF) recently revealed kitchen sinks, sponges, dish rags, faucet handles, stove knobs, countertops, cutting boards, and refrigerator handles are among the dirtiest in the home.
+The (NSF) recently revealed kitchen sinks, sponges, dish rags, faucet handles, stove knobs, countertops, cutting boards, and refrigerator handles are among the dirtiest in the home.
 Keep these high touch areas germ-free by stashing sanitizing wipes nearby and wiping them down on a regular basis.

 4. Store Chemicals Out of Reach